vuongbachdoan/WORKSPACE-CLIENT/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Folder structure

+- Root module
+This module loads all the root components and other modules.
+Root Modules are alternative known as AppModule and are created under the /src/app folder.

+- Feature module
+Implement a specific feature of Angular app.
+All the associated pipes, components and directives that help implement the feature be come a part of this module.

+- Shared module

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+# WORKSPACE-CLIENT